rohan843/cybersecurity-notes/README.md

 **Malware**: This is any software designed to harm devices or networks.
 Viruses are often refered to as malware, but malware includes many other kinds of software as well.

 We will examine 2 early malware attacks: **Brain virus** and **Morris worm**.
 These were developed to accomplish specific tasks, but their developers underestimated the amount of damage and the number of infected computers these would cause.

+### Brain Virus

+It was created by the Alvi brothers in 1986, with the intention to track illegal copies of medical software and prevent pirated licenses.
+However, the actual effect of the virus was unexpected.